 My real job

-I got this recipe from my back neighbor, who also happens to be my boss.
+This recipe is from my back neighbor, who also happens to be my boss.
 I have a job that I don’t often talk about.
 I work for a non-profit civil rights foundation as the social media and content manager.
 The foundation provides educators with classroom curriculum about the Civil Rights Movement, specifically from the experiences of a white Freedom Rider named Joan Trumpauer Mulholland.
 The foundation also creates documentaries about all kinds of civil rights issues and history.
 They are excellent.
 You can find them HERE on Amazon Prime.
 Start with “An Ordinary Hero”.

 ANYWAYS, my back neighbor has made these black-eyed peas twice now for his annual New Years open house.
 I finally got the recipe and knew it had to be on the regular rotation at our house.
 Both my husband and I couldn’t stop going back for seconds.
 They are packed with flavor.
 Spicy, salty, porky, bacony.
 All the best things.